Reader Ben asked me whether it would be a good idea to invest some of his spare cash in peer-to-peer (“P2P”) lending, such as Lending Club or Prosper.

 That’s it.
 Investing Ben’s $2,000 spare cash this way will earn $240 a year.
 That’s a 12% return, easily beating P2P lending, with full FDIC insurance.

 It requires less work than P2P lending as well.
-The ACH push in, the recurring bill payments, and the ACH pull out can all be set on auto pilot up front.
+The direct deposit, the recurring bill payments, and the ACH pull out can all be set on auto pilot up front.
 Once it’s set up, it just runs on its own.

 I’ve had the extra20 package since November 2013.
 It works exactly as advertised.